cartesapp/motis/README.md

 osmium merge bretagne.osm.pbf pays-de-la-loire.osm.pbf -o cartes.osm.pbf
 ```

-The thing is, it's resource hungry to load the osrm and ppr motis modules.
-But it's entirely possible to produce them locally then upload them on the server in data/osrm/*.
+The thing is, it's resource hungry to parse the osrm and ppr motis modules's data.
+But it's entirely possible to produce them locally then upload them on the server in data/osrm/\*.

+Just beware to also upload the hashes in import.ini and make sure the x.osm.pbf in input/ is the same as the one you generated your osrm and ppr files from.

 Then to just run in one second the server,